mcpcpc/kirc/README.md

 ## Color Scheme Definition

-Not satisfied with the default colors?
 Applying a new color scheme is easy!
 One of the quickest ways is to use an application, such as [kfc](https://github.com/mcpcpc/kfc), to apply pre-made color palettes.
 Alternatively, you can manually apply escape sequences to change the default terminal colors.

 ### `kfc` example: